Leadership Hiring Tips: Mastering the STAR Method for Better Interviews

 Action: "I held a post-mortem, owned the communication with leadership, and reorganized sprint planning to build in buffers."

-Why It Matters More Than Ever in 2025
+Why It Matters More Than Ever in 2026

 With hybrid work, lean teams, and rapidly shifting business landscapes, leadership in 2025 isn’t just about vision.
 It’s about execution under uncertainty.
 The STAR method equips hiring managers to go deeper in their evaluations and hire leaders who don’t just talk the talk but walk the walk.
+As organizations face increasing complexities, the ability to identify leaders who can navigate ambiguity and drive performance will be crucial.
+The STAR method provides a framework to discern those qualities, ensuring that hiring decisions are based on demonstrated capabilities rather than mere potential.

 Final Thoughts